[ Italiano ]

 4. Where can I find the figures on consumer price indices?

-The updated figures can be found in the I.Stat data warehouse and at Statistical Information Centre.
+The most up-to-date data (indices, cyclical and trend variations) can be found on the (IstatData) data warehouse and at Statistical Information Centres.

 [TOP]

 According to the COICOP classification, products are classified into 12 expenditure divisions: Food and non-alcoholic beverages; Alcoholic beverages, tobacco; Clothing and footwear; Housing, water, electricity, gas and other fuels; Furnishings, household equipment and routine household maintenance; Health; Transport; Communication; Recreation and culture; Education; Restaurants and hotels; Miscellaneous goods and services.
 Within each division, a weight is attached to each single good or service, which reflects its relative importance in terms of budget share in the consumption expenditure of households.
-For example, in the NIC basket, the weight of bread is a bit more than 0.8% while for cars it is about 3.7% and almost 2.3% for a restaurant meal.
+For example, in the NIC basket, the weight of bread is approximately less than 1%, that of a meal in a pizzeria is about 1.3%, and the weight of new cars is less than 3%.
+To find out the weights (updated to the specific reference year) with which different products contribute to the measurement of inflation, please refer to the Information Note, typically published with the release of provisional data for the month of January of the current year, available on the Institute’s website.

 [TOP]